ahadzaman1002/ahadzaman1002.github.io/_pages/about.md

   - /about.html
 ---

 I am an applied econometrician with active research in the areas of Environmental regulation & business decision related behavior.
-I have background in causal inference, model development, and machine learning techniques, as well as five years of banking experience in credit risk management as a credit analyst
+I have background in causal inference, model development, and machine learning techniques, as well as three years of banking experience in credit risk management as a credit analyst

 A data-driven personal website
 ======